 Personal Assistant Certification and Diploma Programs

-A personal assistant (PA), also known as an executive assistant or administrative assistant, facilitates the day-to-day operations of an employer by prioritizing correspondence, scheduling activities, screening phone calls and performing errands.
+A personal assistant (PA), also known as an executive assistant or administrative assistant, facilitates the day-to-day operations of an employer by prioritizing correspondence, scheduling activities, screening phone calls and running errands.
 Functioning as the boss's 'right hand', the PA sometimes acts as proxy in the boss's absence.
-To become a PA, students can either earn a certificate or associate degree.
+To become a PA, students can either earn a relevant certificate or an associate's degree.

 Certificate of Proficiency-Virtual Assistant

-A certificate of proficiency - PA program prepares an individual to act as a personal assistant working as an independent contractor.
-Virtual assistants provide creative and technical aid and support to clients entirely over the Internet, in what is known as a virtual environment.
-Most often, they work from their homes by way of a virtual office they have created on their computers.
+A certificate of proficiency - PA program prepares an individual to act as a personal assistant.
+In this capacity, they might very well work as independent contractors.
+Virtual assistants provide creative and technical aid and support to clients entirely via the Internet, in what is known as a virtual environment.
+Most often, they work from their homes by way of a virtual office that they have created on their computers.

 - Business management